 bi-polar mood disorder which culminated in dementia with a drug induced Parkinsonism.

 Jono, in his youth, was a great adventurer and achieved amazing feats that few others would even think to attempt like sailing the Cape to Rio yacht race and paddling the orange river.
 He undertook one of his greatest adventures at the tender age of seventeen when he rode a bicycle from salisbury (Harare) to Cape Town!

-Funds raised from the ride will go training as many caregivers in dementia and Alzheimer's care as possible.
+The R200K raised from the ride is busy being used for the training of 80 caregivers in dementia and Alzheimer's care.
 When someone gets affected In small communities around South Africa, they are often believed to have an evil spirit and can be beaten to get the "evil out".
 Or they are ostracised from the community.
 Having caregivers trained and on the ground

 It was the trip of a lifetime and we felt it was too good not to share it with the world!